Legal help, services and support for private residential landlords

 A suitable tenancy agreement clause to replace the normal pet prohibition clause could be:

-If you wish to keep a pet, it is important that you apply and notify us in advance.
+If you wish to keep a pet, the legislation requires you to apply in advance in writing, giving details of your pet.

-For example, there may need to be some adaptations that need to be done to the property (such as the installation of a cat flat), for which you will need our permission.
-We will also need to notify our insurers.
+For example, there may need to be some adaptations that need to be done to the property, for which you will need our permission.
+We may also need to notify our insurers.

-It is important that you realise that keeping a pet is a big responsiblity and can also be expensive.
+It is important that you realise that keeping a pet is a big responsibility and can also be expensive.
 Particularly if you intend to keep a dog.
 Expenses can include:

 If you have a dog and work away from home, there may also be the cost of dog walkers during the day.
 You should not leave dogs alone for more than four hours, as they may become distressed and cause damage.
 Some dogs, in particular, suffer from separation anxiety if you leave them alone, even for a short period.